-The External Vehicle Speed Control project has been carried out under contract with the Department of Environment, Transport and the Regions (DETR) by a consortium comprising the University of Leeds and the Motor Industry Research association (MIRA).
-The opinions, findings and conclusions expressed in this Executive Summary are those of the research project alone and do not necessarily reflect those of DETR or of any organisation involved in the project.
+The External Vehicle Speed Control project was carried out under contract with the Department of Environment, Transport and the Regions (DETR) by a consortium comprising the University of Leeds and the Motor Industry Research association (MIRA).
+The opinions, findings and conclusions expressed in this paper are those of the authors alone and do not necessarily reflect those of DETR or of any organisation involved in the project.